Ricky Schroder: Personal life

 Schroder married Andrea Bernard on September 26, 1992.
 They have four children: Holden, Luke, Cambrie, and Faith.
 They all appeared in Schroder's Our Wild Hearts (2013).
 In 2000, Schroder joined his wife's church, The Church of Jesus Christ of Latter-day Saints.
 He is not very vocal about his religious beliefs, and said in a 2015 interview: "I don't consider myself an extremely religious person, but at the same time I do believe there is higher power."
 He and his wife separated in 2016, and she filed for divorce later in the year.

 He is an avid hunter and fisherman, having learned to shoot at the age of 10 from actor William Holden on the set of The Earthling.
-For 16 years he owned a 15,000-acre ranch near Grand Junction, Colorado, adjacent to Grand Mesa National Forest.
+For 16 years he owned a 15000 acre ranch near Grand Junction, Colorado, adjacent to Grand Mesa National Forest.

 A 2004 news article called Schroder "one of the few out-of-the-closet conservatives" in the entertainment industry.
 Schroder has long identified as a Republican, and he spoke at the 2000 Republican National Convention, although he said in 2010 that he did not align with either major political party.

 In 2019, Schroder was arrested twice within a month for suspicion of domestic violence; no charges were filed.

-In November 2020, Schroder contributed $150,000 towards the $2 million bail fund for Kyle Rittenhouse, a 17-year old charged and later acquitted in the shooting deaths of two people during the August 2020 unrest in Kenosha, Wisconsin.
+In 2020, Schroder contributed $150,000 towards the $2 million bail fund for Kyle Rittenhouse, a 17-year-old charged and later acquitted in the shooting deaths of two people during the August 2020 unrest in Kenosha, Wisconsin.

-In May 2021, Schroder created controversy when he uploaded a video to social media that showed him harassing a Costco employee regarding the company's policy and California mandate requiring face masks or coverings to be worn inside stores during the COVID-19 pandemic.
+In 2021, Schroder created controversy when he uploaded a video to social media that showed him harassing a Costco employee regarding the company's policy and California mandate requiring face masks or coverings to be worn inside stores during the COVID-19 pandemic.
 Shortly after the incident, Schroder began receiving backlash, causing him to upload a second video apologizing to the employee, stating that while he stood by his beliefs on the mask mandate, he was sorry if he hurt the employee's feelings.

-On March 6, 2022, while traveling with the U.S. freedom convoy, Schroder entered the Dwight D. Eisenhower museum without the mask, and upon being notified that masks are required for entry, he called the security guard a "Nazi" for enforcing "evil federal government" mask rules.
-He left the building without an incident.
+Later in the pandemic, in 2022, Schroder entered the Dwight D. Eisenhower Presidential Library without a mask, and upon being notified that masks are required for entry, called the security guard a "Nazi" for enforcing "evil federal government" mask rules.
+He left the building without incident.

 Schroder married Julie Trammel on July 9, 2025, in Cabo San Lucas, Mexico.

+In 2026, Schroder sparked widespread online backlash following the death of Dolly Parton, when he posted a controversial social media tribute criticizing her support for transgender rights and COVID-19 vaccines.